NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Related Work

-Implicit representations have become widely used for surface reconstruction from point clouds, \eg, Neural-Pull~\cite{neuralpull_ma} devises a deep fully-connected network to represent the distance field as a continuous function.
+Implicit representations have become widely used for surface reconstruction from point clouds, \emph{e.g.}, Neural-Pull~\cite{neuralpull_ma} devises a deep fully-connected network to represent the distance field as a continuous function.
 However, this approach results in slow query speeds, as each distance query requires a complete pass through the network.
 In contrast, explicit representations, such as discrete voxel grids~\cite{chen2023gridpull}, offer faster query times but face memory limitations, with memory consumption scaling as $O(n^3)$ as the discretization resolution increases.
 Given complementary advantages provided by explicit and implicit representations, motivated to develop a hybrid approach for surface reconstruction that combines the strengths of both paradigms.
-In this work, we present the first hybrid explicit–implicit method for neural surface reconstruction from point clouds, leveraging the tri-plane structure~\cite{chan2022efficient, muller2022instant,mildenhall2021nerf,li2023neuralangelo,cui2024lam3d,cui2024neusdfusion,wu2024blockfusion} to integrate the efficiency of explicit storage with the flexibility of implicit decoding.
-Particularly, our proposed tri-plane method stores features on axis-aligned planes and exploys a lightweight implicit decoder to aggregate these features for efficient querying, achieving computational and memory efficiency.
+In this work, we present the first hybrid explicit-implicit method for neural surface reconstruction from point clouds, leveraging the tri-plane structure~\cite{chan2022efficient}, flexibility of implicit decoding~\cite{mildenhall2021nerf}, and the efficiency of explicit storage~\cite{muller2022instant,li2023neuralangelo}.
+Particularly, our proposed tri-plane method stores features on axis-aligned planes and deploys a lightweight implicit decoder to aggregate these features for efficient querying, achieving computational and memory efficiency.